 - Click the RSS tab as shown in the image below, and click the word "copy":

 - Check your feed using this Podcast feed validator that Apple recommends: https://podba.se/validate/.
 If your feed doesn't pass, or you have any questions about this process, take out a ticket with the OIT Service Desk at oit.duke.edu/help and someone will assist you.

-- Paste the RSS feed URL you copied in Step 11 and click OK to complete the process.
-Allow three hours for the podcast conversion to complete.
+- Paste the RSS feed URL you copied in Step 11 and click the Add button below to complete the process.

 - Note that you can also share your RSS feed in other apps like Stitcher , Google Play, and TuneIn.

 - Uploading audio and video files to Warpwire: https://www.warpwire.com/support/upload/upload-to-media-library/.

 - What audio and video formats are supported by Warpwire?: https://www.warpwire.com/support/upload/browser-requirements-and-file-types/